 Carmen Dargel, M.D.

-I recommend these 6 tips to protect yourself and your family from catching a cold:
+Follow these six tips to protect you and your family from catching a cold:

 1. Wash your hands.

-Clean your hands thoroughly and often with soap and water.
+Clean your hands often with soap and water.
 If soap and water aren't available, use an alcohol-based hand sanitizer.

 2. Disinfect your stuff.

-Clean kitchen and bathroom countertops with disinfectant, especially when someone in your family has a cold.
+Clean kitchen and bathroom countertops with disinfectant, especially when someone in your household has a cold.

 3. Use tissues.

 Sneeze and cough into tissues.
-Discard used tissues right away.
-Then thoroughly wash your hands.
+Discard used tissues right away and then thoroughly wash your hands.